DUI Car Insurance in New York

 2. 2

-While there are no DUI-specific discounts, insurers often offer savings for things like requesting a quote online or paying in advance.
-New York drivers may also benefit from completing a defensive driving course, which typically costs around $35 and can lower your premiums by up to 10%.
+There aren’t any discounts made specifically for DUI cases, but many insurers offer savings for things like getting a quote online or paying upfront.
+New York drivers may also qualify for a 10% premium discount by completing a defensive driving course, which often costs around $35.

 3. 3